 I substitute ingredients based on what I have in my kitchen.
 I add herbs and flaxseed or chia seeds.

 Snack Love Notes

-It’s best to consider snacks a special treat and fun pick me up in the middle of the day.
-Preparing your snack with forethought makes the whole process more real and not spontaneous or mindless.
-The whole idea is to get creative and enjoy taking care of yourself.
+It’s most satisfying to consider snacks as a special treat, and fun pick me up in the middle of the day.
+Preparing your refreshments with foresight makes the whole process more practical and not spontaneous or mindless.
+The idea is to get creative and appreciate taking care of yourself.

 Yale School of Medicine

 - Study finds snacking is a major cause of child obesity | Yale School of Medicine

 A new study has found that high-calorie snacking is proving to be a major cause of childhood obesity.

 © 2019 Kenna McHugh